CSC 444 - Data Visualization (Fall 2024)

 Programming Assignments (60% of total grade)

-In addition, there will be a final written assignment (A12) as an optional review for the final exam.
+In addition, there will be a final written assignment (A11) as an optional review for the final exam, which will graded for extra credit.

 Name Topic Post Date Due Date Graded By Percentage